-“There’s a mythology about the role of exercise in weight loss,” White says.
-“Even if they get a bike or a treadmill, they still have to change their diet.
-Exercise is critical for cardiovascular health.
+“There’s a myth about the role of exercise in weight loss,” says Brett White, MD, a family medicine physician in Newport Beach, CA. “Exercise is critical for [heart] health.
 But realistically, losing weight starts with what we put in our mouths.”

 Of course, you need to be active to lose weight and keep it off.
 Just don't count on exercise alone to cover your calories -- especially when you're packing away too much too often.

 2. Not Planning Your Meals -- or Skipping Them Altogether

 It's not just about what you eat.
 When you eat it also matters.